ShawnEvans77/marnie-bot/README.md

 # marnie bot 👢

-Marnie Bot is a Discord bot that allows you to fetch data on Pokemon and Pokemon items.
+Marnie Bot is a Discord bot that allows you to fetch data on Pokemon, Pokemon items, Pokemon moves, and Pokemon abilities.
 No vibe coding was used in this project and this isn't a ChatGPT wrapper.
 It is called Marnie Bot because who wouldn't want to be a part of Team Yell?

 Feel free to clone the source code to set up your own version of the bot.

-The bot scrapes PokeAPI data to provide updated information on Pokemon Base Stat Totals.
+The bot scrapes PokeAPI data to provide updated information on Pokemon game data.
 Useful if you have a Discord Server based around Pokemon Showdown, and you want your own lightweight port of the website's commands.
 The primary information returned for queries on a Pokemon species are their stats, abilities, and type.

 The bot is currently hosted 24/7 using the Render Cloud Hosting Platform.
+Please contact me if it is not online.

 ## Installation

-Feel free to install her at this [link](https://discord.com/oauth2/authorize?client_id=1455036822014001168&permissions=68608&integration_type=0&scope=bot).
+Feel free to install her [at this link](https://discord.com/oauth2/authorize?client_id=1455036822014001168&permissions=68608&integration_type=0&scope=bot).
 The bot can run in servers or direct messages.

 Or, alternatively, if you desire to host an instance of herself to customize her to your liking, do: